Ilfracombe: Geography

-More recently, a 2009 Mosaic study found that all areas of the town are largely populated with close-knit manufacturing town communities, while the surrounding parishes are predominantly populated by people living far from urbanisation.
-The study also found that south of the town centre is a large contingent of upwardly mobile families living in homes bought from social landlords, while in the south-west of the town, many low-income families live in estate-based social housing.

 Economy

 Until the mid-19th century Ilfracombe's economy was based around maritime activities: importing lime and coal from Wales; fishing for herring; and international trade, including to West Africa and the West Indies.
-In George III and the Regency period the town, population then 1800, was home to many navy personnel – four admirals, numerous captains, and other commissioned and non-commissioned sailors.

 The town gradually developed into a tourist resort served by ferries along the Bristol Channel.
 The opening of the railway accelerated this development.
 The population grew until the First World War, then stabilised at 9,200, now 11,000.
 The economy suffered throughout the 1960s as UK holiday patterns changed, and suffered further through the closure of the railway line in 1970.

 In the last 25 years, major investment by private 'light engineering' companies has added to the economy.
 These companies include: Pall Europe - a filtration manufacturer, the European headquarters TDK-Lambda, a subsidiary of the TDK Corporation, which manufactures industrial & medical power supplies.
 A number of light engineering firms provide additional employment and operate within a couple of miles of the town centre at Mullacott Cross.
 There are 3 deep-sea fishing boats which sail from the port and several inshore boats which farm the local lobster, crabs and whelks.
-In a survey (2011) for the EU funded Flag programme it was reported 90% of the local maritime catch is exported to France and Spain.
 There are many private charters, sea cruise and coastal tour boat operators sailing from the harbour.

-Employment Research conducted by MORI in 2005 for the Transform (UK government neighbourhood management project), and by Roger Tym & Partners for the Ilfracombe Community Alliance showed:-The service sector (includes hotel and catering) at 76% is 2 x higher than the North Devon (40.1%) or Devon average (33.7%).
-51% of businesses by number are within the distribution, hotels and restaurants sector.12.8% are within the banking, finance and insurance sector.11.9% are within public administration, health and education.